thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 boudicca

 [31-Dec-21 03:49 PM] pettypierrot#6397
-“I’m not sure what kinda effects this bloodlust thing has on you, Magda, but what I do know is that I’d much rather Lady Watchers neck be on the line than those poor buggers down there”
+“I’m not sure what kinda effects this bloodlust thing has on you, Magda, but what I do know is that I’d much rather [[Lady Watcher]]'s neck be on the line than those poor buggers down there”

 [31-Dec-21 03:50 PM] pettypierrot#6397